 But this process is not automatic for every detail.
 Some data types are not sent, and sometimes permissions or updates can block the sync.
 The connection relies on several factors:

-Even a small change—like an iOS update or a new privacy setting—can break the connection.
+Even a small change—like an iOS update or a new privacy setting—can break the connection, similar to how an App Not Fitting Screen can disrupt your workflow.

 Most Common Reasons Jefit Is Not Syncing With Apple Health